-Under CWELCC guidelines, Providers may not close for more than 2 consecutive weeks at a time.
+Under CWELCC guidelines, Providers may not close for more than 2 consecutive weeks (10 billable days) at a time.

 For closures due to events outside a Provider's control (i.e., natural disaster/weather event, pandemic, school board strike) the days of closure are not counted toward the 15 paid full closure days.

-In the event that parents and Providers want to schedule the same time off, notice will be accepted from whoever submits it first.
+In the event that parents and Providers want to schedule the same time off, notice will be accepted from whoever submits it to the agency and parents/provider first.